 The Character of Hacivat

-Hacivat is portrayed as more rational, polite, and refined.
+Hacivat is the more rational, polite, and refined profile.
 His role is typically to correct Karagöz’s misunderstandings, offer intelligent suggestions, and occasionally tease him.
 He balances the comic dynamic of the plays.

 Importance for Children